simoneramo/core/README.md

 # Core App

-the main files of your application
+The main files of your application